Novica Antić

 Novica Antić (Новица Антић; 27 February 1978) is a trade union official and political activist in Serbia.
-He has been the president of the Military Trade Union of Serbia (Vojnog sindikata Srbije, VSS) since 2014.
+He was the president of the Military Trade Union of Serbia (Vojnog sindikata Srbije, VSS) from 2014 to 2024.

 Early life and career

 Antić was born to a military family in Belgrade, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 He completed military school in the Yugoslav Army's Department of Engineering as the first in his class in 1999, at which time he entered the professional military service.
-He trained professionally in military police units, where he has worked on crime suppression and criminal forensics since 2000.
-He has also received the title of graduated lawyer from the Faculty of Business Studies and Law in Belgrade.
+He trained professionally in military police units, where he worked on crime suppression and criminal forensics beginning in 2000.
+Antić has also received the title of graduated lawyer from the Faculty of Business Studies and Law in Belgrade.
 He now lives in Kragujevac.

 Union official

-Antić became president of the VSS in 2014.
-In November 2016, together with his VSS colleagues, he organized a protest that displayed photographs of Serbian soldiers and police officials forced in work in poor conditions with malfunctioning equipment.
+Antić became president of the VSS in November 2016, he organized a public protest that displayed photographs of Serbian soldiers and police officials who were forced in work in poor conditions with malfunctioning equipment.
 The protest was supported by the Police Union of Serbia, the Association of Trade Unions of Military Pensioners, and many citizens.
-In February of the following year, he stated that the Chief of the General Staff of the Serbian Army had been informed that members of an organized crime group were using a shooting range in one barracks, but that the General Staff had not taken any action to sanction those responsible.
+The following year, he protested that the Chief of the General Staff of the Serbian Army had been informed that members of an organized crime group were using a shooting range at a military barracks but that the General Staff had not taken any action to sanction those responsible.

-A military-disciplinary procedure was subsequently initiated against Antić, who was charged with violating political neutrality and participation in illegal trade union activities.
-Antić used the procedure to further publicize the VSS's goals, contending that his actions were legal and that the union was an independent legal entity.
+A military-disciplinary procedure was subsequently initiated against Antić, who was charged with violating political neutrality and participating in illegal trade union activities.
+Antić used the procedure to further publicize the VSS's goals, contending that the union was an entity distinct from the army and that his actions were legal.
 He refused to appear at the procedure in a military uniform, saying that he was being charged for his activities as a union president rather than as a military official.
-Antić was defended by the Police Trade Union of Serbia, which described him as a whistleblower and referred to the military's actions as persecution.
+Antić was supported by the Police Trade Union of Serbia, which described him as a whistleblower and referred to the military's actions as persecution.

 In September 2018, Antić was convicted by the tribunal and stripped of his military rank.
-He described the verdict as "illegal and shameful" and subsequently sued the state and the Serbian military of defence for discrimination.
-The VSS supported Antić in this matter, announcing that the International Labour Organization was investigating the verdict and filing charges against defence minister Aleksandar Vulin for illegal prosecution.
+He described the verdict as "illegal and shameful" and sued the state and the Serbian military of defence for discrimination.
+The VSS announced that it would file charges against defence minister Aleksandar Vulin for illegal prosecution and that the International Labour Organization was investigating the tribunal's decision.

 Notwithstanding this controversy, Antić represented the VSS in discussions with Serbian prime minister Ana Brnabić on improving conditions in the army in 2019.
 He remarked afterward that the prime minister was genuinely surprised to learn of the poor conditions experienced by soldiers.